How to have the best Wulai day trip from Taipei

-If it’s your first visit to Taipei, you might already have Beitou – one of the most famous hot springs spots in Taipei County – on your itinerary.
-Although Beitou is nice enough, I prefer a Wulai day trip from Taipei.
+If it’s your first visit to Taipei, Beitou (one of the most famous hot springs areas in Taipei) might already be on your itinerary.
+Although Beitou is nice enough, you’re likely to see less crowds at Wulai.

-Firstly, Wulai has stacks more character!
-And, secondly, if you are thinking of spending a night, you’ll find that prices are much more favorable here than the hot springs hotels in Beitou.
-Not to mention, you’ll get to experience the unique tastes and culture of the local villagers, the surrounding lush jungles, and let’s not forget the beautiful waterfall.
+Wulai also has stacks more character!
+And, if you’re planning on spending a night, the prices are much more favorable here than the hot springs hotels in Beitou.
+Not to mention, you’ll get to experience the unique tastes and culture of the local Atayal tribe, the surrounding lush jungles, and let’s not forget the beautiful waterfall.

 Wulai is renowned throughout Taiwan for its natural hot springs.
 Visitors can enjoy the steamy water at one of the many outdoor pools along the Nanshih river, or head to a hot spring hotel.

 Most hot spring hotels are located in or near the village’s Old Street (tourist street).
 Choose to soak in either a public pool or private tub, depending on your budget and free time available.

 - Outdoor public pools: Free entry

 - Hot spring hotels: Generally, most hot spring hotels display prices at their entrances.
 Budget for roughly NT$300-$500 (unlimited time) at the public pools.
 Private tubs/rooms range from NT$600-$1200 (two hours)